nathan-smeal/cs7641/lessons/ml_p3_lesson_04_game_theory_continued.md

 If the Prisoner's Dilemma is conducted for multiple times, there is nothing more for them to do: it turns out that they always defect each other.

 What happens if the number of the rounds is left unknown?
-It make difference.
+It *does* make difference.

 ### Uncertain End: Discounting

 With the probability $\gamma$ (the same notation as the discount factor), the game continues after each round.
 Every round could be your last round, or not.
+Each round is independent of other rounds.

 Expected number of rounds ($\gamma<1$)?
 $$\frac{1}{1-\gamma}$$